-Promoting British Values at our school
+Promoting Fundamental British Values at Little Digmoor

-- Pupil questionnaires
+- Pupil questionnaires.

-- Participation in the Skelmersdale Pupil Parliament
+- Participation in the Pupil Parliament scheme ran by SHARES Lancashire.

 The Rule of Law